Bashar and the Law of Attraction

 Please take careful note that you can adopt this attitude of emotional acceptance while still working to change the things that would have otherwise triggered frustration, anxiety, unhappiness and so forth.
 So this word “acceptance” does not mean that you will do nothing about the things that you do not prefer.
 You can work on improving the conditions of your life (and also help make the world a better place) while enjoying a positive emotional state of being rather than experiencing a negative one.
 That in itself is a big improvement.

 With The Secret, you are supposed to focus your thoughts on the specific outer conditions that you desire.
-But I think you should instead focus primarily on cultivating a positive inner emotional state of being first, before you even consider your outer circumstances.
+But I think you should instead focus on cultivating a positive inner emotional state of being first, before you even consider your outer circumstances.
 This is done by working on your core beliefs, which are just habitual thoughts that you have come to accept as true.
 Your core beliefs are not fleeting or superficial conscious thoughts, but instead, they are ingrained habitual thoughts.
 But even so, they can be easily examined and changed if you choose to do so.
+More on this later.

 Now of course you need to pay attention to your outer conditions, make choices and interact with other people since you need to be practical and function in the world.
 This is how you take care of yourself and help others.
 So that will take a certain amount of focus.
 Let’s not overlook that.
 Yet you can use your own state of being as an indicator to help you learn if your core beliefs are wholesome and healthy for you.
 Negative emotions point to core beliefs that you might want to drop or modify.